sharontherese/latin-mass-funeral/content/the-wedding-mass.md

 # About

 The Latin Mass wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
-It is preceded by the Rite of Marriage.
+It is optional, and preceded by the Rite of Marriage.

 The text below is from the 1962 _Missale Romanum_. \[^1\] Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.